brijeshc1307/CPP/arrayString.md

 ## **2. C++ Strings (Using `<string>` class)**

 C++ Standard Library provides the `std::string` class which is more powerful and easier to use.
+>String in cpp like 1 dimentional char array

 ### Example: